 Place about 1/3rd of the mixture into the mason jar.
 Use a spoon or wooden pounder to pack it down.
 Add in the next third, and pack it down.
 Repeat to fill the remainder of the jar, once again packing it down tightly when full.

 Place your Kraut Source fermenter onto the jar and wait for 24 hours.
 During this time, more liquid should be released.
 There should be enough to cover the vegetables by one inch (2.5cm).
 If not, remove Kraut Source and add more brine.
-(Tip: dissolve 1 teaspoon or 5ml sea salt in 1 cup/240ml hot filtered water to make brine, allow to cool before adding to jar.)
+(Tip: dissolve 1 teaspoon or 5ml sea salt in 1 cup/240ml hot filtered water to make a brine, and allow to cool before adding to jar.)

-Once Kraut Source fermenter is in place, add water to the moat on the Kraut Source fermenter.
+Once the Kraut Source fermenter is in place, add water to the moat on the Kraut Source fermenter.
 Place in a cool location away from direct sunlight.
-Allow to ferment for 7-8 days, checking every couple days to be sure there’s water in the moat.
+Allow it to ferment for 7-8 days, checking every couple of days to be sure there’s water in the moat.
 Top off the moat as needed.